data.table internalsR/spread2.R

 skipChecks = FALSE

-object.
+)Required.
+A RasterLayer object.
 This defines the possible

-locations for spreading events to start and spread2
+locations for spreading events to start and spread2 into.
+Required.

 Required.
 Either a vector of pixel numbers to initiate spreading, or a

-If a vector, they should be cell indices (pixels) on the landscape
+If a vector, they should be cell indices (pixels) on the landscape.

 If user has x and y coordinates, these can be converted with

-Numeric of length 1 or length ncell(landscape)
+Numeric of length 1 or length ncell(landscape) or

-that is the identical dimensions as
+a RasterLayer that is the identical dimensions as

 If numeric of length 1, then this is the global (absolute)